claupomm/RNA-seq_snv_tumour_only/README.md

 ```

 #### Calculate and visualise
-As basis for calculating sensitivity and specificity the numbers of all positive variants of a sample are derived from the extracted 400 COSMIC variants and the numbers of all negative variants are taken from the unfiltered called variants of a sample without the positive variants.
+As basis for calculating sensitivity, specificity, and precision,  the numbers of all positive variants of a sample are derived from the extracted 400 COSMIC variants and the numbers of all negative variants are taken from the unfiltered called variants of a sample without the positive variants.
 Furtheron, true positive variants correspond to the intersect to the COSMIC variant set and false positive are those, which are unique and not overlapping to the COSMIC variant set for each sample and filter step, and false negatives those, which are unique for COSMIC variant set.
 ```
 cd $DIR
 R --file="spec_sens2.R"